matthewkaney/text.management/README.md

 In its initial form, this is an editor for the Tidal language.
 It requires [Tidal](https://tidalcycles.org/) to be installed independently.

 It's available as a desktop app for Mac/Windows/Linux.
 Builds (still in a pretty alpha state) can be downloaded from the [releases page](https://github.com/mindofmatthew/text.management/releases).
+It's experimental free software, so obviously install at your own risk, and you'll have to dismiss the usual operating system warnings.

 ## Usage